 At the festival, we invited our audience to leave us feedback, in the form of polls on key questions and written comments.
 Our audience strongly indicated that equality of access and social costs must be considered as this technology continues to be developed.

-We’re keen for You Have Been Upgraded to be an informative step in a long-term, society-wide conversation about how we apply biotechnology.
+We’re keen for You Have Been Upgraded to be an informative step in a long-term, society-wide conversation about how we apply biotechnology (you can read the feedback on the festival here).
 Each subject we featured in the festival could easily spin off further conversations and events – or deep discussions at the pub!

 I learned a lot while we created You Have Been Upgraded.
 The most important message I kept on hearing, and repeating to myself, was not one about science or technology.
 It was about humanity.
 Choices made about biotechnology and human enhancement, by individuals, companies and governments, reflect our values and sense of self – so we should all make our voice heard.
 Science and technology can help us to recognise the diversity already represented in our society.
 Let’s support, celebrate and expand that diversity.